OpusVL/C19-bundle/README.md

 ### Running developer images

-The images at the registry are created from other repositories, listed above.
-To run a developer version of any image you will need the two pieces of information from that list: the image name and the github URL.
+#### Pre-built

+If you're lucky we've already built a developer image for you.
+This will simply be tagged, so you can edit your `.env` file to change the appropriate one of `FRONTEND_VERSION` or `MIDDLEWARE_VERSION` to select that image.
+Then re-run `docker-compose up -d` to fetch that version and run it.

+#### Build-your-own

+If the version at the registry doesn't exist or is not bleeding-edge then you will have to build your own.

+The repositories that created each image are listed above.
+At this point it is recommended that you invent a new image name for that service.
+Then you can build the image with that name, and change the appropriate variable in `.env`.

     git clone <github URL>
     cd <new directory>
-    docker build -t <image name> .
+    docker build -t <new image name> .

 After the docker build process is complete, you can re-run `docker-compose up -d` to rebuild your stack with the newly composed image.